C++ Error Handling

 3. swap.

-4. Functions that genuinely cannot fail (returning a stored value, simple getters).
+4. Genuinely-cannot-fail functions (returning stored value, simple getters).

 What should NOT be noexcept

-1. Anything that can throw, even indirectly (e.g., calls into user code that may throw).
+1. Anything that can throw, even indirectly (user code).

 3.2 The noexcept Operator

-noexcept(expr) is a compile-time boolean that's true when expr is known to be non-throwing.
+• noexcept(expr) — compile-time bool, true iff expr is known non-throwing.

 template <typename T>